 Students with Disabilities

 Wright State University offers a number of support services and a highly accessible campus for students with disabilities.
-On the main campus, most buildings are connected via a system of brightly lighted underground tunnels to help all students navigate the campus, particularly in inclement weather.
-SOPP's facilities are fully accessible as well as the school's clinical training facilities at the Ellis Human Development Institute, located downtown in Dayton, and Counseling and Wellness Services on the university campus.
-Both have computers with adaptive software for use by students with visual disabilities.
+On the main campus, several buildings are connected via a system of underground tunnels to help all students navigate the campus, particularly in inclement weather.

 Tuition, Fees, and Financial Support

-Because Wright State is a state-supported university, tuition and fees for SOPP are modest when compared to those of other similar doctoral and professional programs in psychology.
+Wright State University is a state-supported university, therefore, our tuition and fees are modest when compared to those of other similar doctoral and professional programs in psychology.
 In addition, the SOPP will provide more student support to its students than most programs in the country.
 In recent years, the SOPP has provided assistance to its students in the form of scholarships of various kinds and stipends from some practicum sites.